demmings/CanadianTaxes/README.md

      * **yearlyOAS** - Old Age Security amount.
 Used to determine clawback (which is counted as a tax)
      * **incomeEligibleForPensionCredit** - Pension credit eligible income.
 This will add to the tax credits up to a specific amount.
      * **medicalExpenses** - Expected yearly medical expenses
+     * **nonEligibleDividends** - non eligible dividends (for enhanced credits)
+     * **donations** - charitable donations

    * **returns**  - GROSS Income from ALL taxable sources EXCLUDING capital gains and dividends, but including RRSP, CPP, OAS, ...(all taxable sources)
      * Basically, we are trying to find how much to withdraw from RRSP so RRSP = gross - (CPP + OAS + other taxable sources)
+     * You can enter a single value rather than a column and the function will expand and inflate those values for each year.
+       * e.g. You are projecting for 30 years and you enter $4,000 into the medical expenses column.
+The function will use 4,000 for the first year and then expand for the following 29 years and inflate (using the inflation value entered).
+        * Applicable to the following columns:
+          * incomes
+          * ageInFuture (incremented, not inflated)
+          * capitalGains
+          * eligibleDividends
+          * nonEligibleDividends
+          * OAS
+          * incomeEligibleForPensionCredit
+          * medicalExpenses
+          * charitableDonations

  * **GET_NET_INCOMES_V2(yearlyGrossIncome, ageInFuture, currentAge, inflation, taxYear, capitalGains, dividendIncome, OAS, pension, medicalExpenses)**
    * **Parameters** - The sames as GET_GROSS_INCOMES_V2, except the first parameter would contain gross incomes and net incomes are calculated.